-- 1. Be fully admitted to a master's degree program and registered with at least 10 credits (of these, at least 5 credits must - be numbered 501 or higher unless on an approved Course of Study form) at the commencement of the contract period - 2.
-Be recommended to the position by the department where the appointee would be assigned - 3.
-Demonstrate a high level of professional and academic promise.
-Priority deadline is February 1 made through a formal written contract letter from the dean of Graduate Studies and Research.
-Assistantship award announcements are not made until sometime after April 15.
+- 1. be fully admitted to a master's degree program and registered with at least 10 credits (of these, at least 5 credits must be numbered 501 or higher unless on an approved Course of Study form) at the commencement of the contract period - 2. be recommended to the position by the department where the appointee would be assigned; and - 3. demonstrate a high level of professional and academic promise.

+The priority deadline for assistantship application is February 1.

 Full-time assistantships require an average of 20 hours of service per week and enrollment in at least 10, but not more than 14, credit hours per quarter, and a minimum grade point average of 3.0 each quarter.
-All graduate assistantship appointments are
+All graduate assistantship appointments are made with a formal written contract letter from the dean of Graduate Studies and Research.
+Assistantship award announcements are not made until after April 15.

-Interested persons should contact the Office of Graduate Studies and Research for assistantship applications and information at www.cwu.edu/masters.
+For further information and application forms, interested persons should contact the Office of Graduate Studies and Research at www.cwu.edu/masters.

 Financial aid is available through the university from federal and state funds for students demonstrating financial need.
 Applications for financial aid may be obtained from the Office of Financial Aid and should be submitted no later than March 15.
-Employment opportunities, both on and off campus, are typically available as well through the financial aid office.
+Employment opportunities, both on and off campus, are typically available.